QuentinRa/blog.quentinra.dev/info/ocaml/basic/functions.md

 fun x y -> x
 ```

 Guess the type.
-See the answer bellow.
+See the answer below.

 <blockquote class="spoiler">
 It's <code>'a -> 'b -> 'a</code>.
 The function is taking